DeNA/mobilize-base/README.md

 3) $ rake test

-This will create a test Jobspec with a sample job.
+This will create a test Runner with a sample job.
 These will run off a test redis instance which will be killed once the tests finish.

 <a name='section_Meta'></a>